No Surrender (2023): Storylines

 At Hard To Kill, Joe Hendry defended the Impact Digital Media Championship against Moose.
 Initially, Moose seemed to have won after a low blow to Hendry, but the match was restarted by new Director of Authority Santino Marella – taking the place of Impact Executive Vice President Scott D'Amore for the time – where Hendry would defeat Moose to retain the title.
 For the next month, Hendry would be involved in a feud with Matt Cardona over the title after some goading from Moose to Cardona.
 On the February 9 episode of Impact!, Hendry successfully defended the title against Cardona, after which he also avoided an attack from Moose.
 The following week, Moose shattered Marella's car window, mistakenly believing the vehicle was Hendry's, to send a message to the champion.
 Tired of his actions, Marella booked a Dot Combat match for the Digital Media Championship between Hendry and Moose at No Surrender.

-On the February 16 episode of Impact!, Santino Marella booked a live edition of Sirius XM show "Busted Open Radio" for No Surrender, where Tommy Dreamer and Bully Ray would sort out their issues (Busted Open host Dave LaGreca would be presiding as mediator).
+On the February 16 episode of Impact!, Santino Marella booked a live edition of SiriusXM show "Busted Open Radio" for No Surrender, where Tommy Dreamer and Bully Ray would sort out their issues (Busted Open host Dave LaGreca would be presiding as mediator).
 The following week, the two men participated in a Beat the Clock Challenge to determine who would have the first word at the event.
 Dreamer defeated Jason Hotch in 1:15, while Ray defeated Bhupinder Gujjar in just 32 seconds, giving him the honor of speaking first.